nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 </div>

 **Examples**:
-*  Edit the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  Edit the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
     * `edit 1 p/91234567 e/johndoe@example.com`

       ![edit 1](images/edit-annotate.png)
       <br><br>
-*  Edit the name of the 2nd person to be `Betsy Crower`.
+*  Edit the name of the 2nd client to be `Betsy Crower`.
     * `edit 2 n/Betsy Crower`

 [Return to Table of Contents](#table-of-contents)